tudelft-cda-lab/tudelft-cda-lab.github.io/index.md

 - Our student Clinton Cao got his paper _"CATMA: Conformance Analysis Tool For Microservice Applications"_ accepted at [ICSE 2024](https://dl-acm-org.tudelft.idm.oclc.org/doi/10.1145/3639478.3640022)!
 - We successfully finalized the H2020 AssureMOSS project!
 Check out the public reports [here](https://assuremoss.eu/en/resources).
 - Our student Daniël Vos got his paper _"Optimal Decision Tree Policies for Markov Decision Processes"_ accepted at [IJCAI 2023](https://www.ijcai.org/proceedings/2023/0606.pdf)!
-- Three papers from our lab (by Bram Verboom, Simon Dieck, and Robert Baumgartner) have been accepted at [ICGI 2023](http://www.fsr.ac.ma/icgi2023/index.html)!
+- Three papers from our lab (by Bram Verboom, Robert Baumgartner, and Simon Dieck) have been accepted at [ICGI 2023](http://www.fsr.ac.ma/icgi2023/index.html)!
 - Our lab wrote a SoK paper on XAI for cybersecurity that has been accepted at EuroS&P 2023!
 - Two papers from our lab (by Azqa Nadeem and Daniël Vos) have been accepted at ECML/PKDD 2022!
 - Our student Clinton Cao got his paper _"Learning State Machines to Monitor and Detect Anomalies on a Kubernetes Cluster"_  accepted at [IWCSEC 2022](https://www.ares-conference.eu/workshops-eu-symposium/iwcsec-2022/)